zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 Gaussians" and the "Centers per Epoch", gray lines mean gaussians that ended up with very small amplitudes (meaning - can be completely ignored).

-First, we see how the L1 regularizer helped us eliminating the amplitudes of 5 our of the 8 learned gaussians!
+First, we see how the L1 regularizer helped us eliminate the amplitudes of 5 out of the 8 learned gaussians!
 Leaving us with a single gaussian learned for 3 of the main ground-truth ones, but completely missing the narrow one in the middle.
 This is a problem that's hard to avoid if the real data contains gaussians with a very narrow covariance matrix.
 These gaussians affect a very small area